 Stay Warm, Save Money

 Watching your wallet this winter?
-Here are our best ideas for no-cost and low-cost ways you can keep cozy.
+Explore these great ideas for no-cost and low-cost ways to keep cozy.

-“For every degree you turn your thermostat down you’ll see around a three percent savings on your electric bill.
+“For every degree you turn your thermostat down, you’ll see around a 3% savings on your electric bill.
 That’s money that can then go somewhere else.”

-“Helping Valley residents save energy is a big part of our mission,” Wagner said.
-“We want to put the power back in your hands—both literally and figuratively.”
+“Helping Valley residents save energy is a big part of our mission,” he said.
+“We want to put the power back in your hands, both literally and figuratively.”

-Here, he offers 10 free tips to help you save money—and three small, inexpensive investments that can make a big difference in your energy bill.
+Here he offers 10 tips to help you save money – and three small, inexpensive investments that can make a big difference in your energy bill.